 Don't forget that measuring out your ingredients using a good digital scale is vital in French patisserie.
 For years, I have been using Terraillon's Macaron digital scale for precision and constant results in my baking.

 After constant use for over a year since I've had it, the batteries only gave up on me yesterday.
 The good news is that this kitchen scale lets you know STRAIGHT AWAY with "Battery" flashing up so that your baking is kept consistent.

-How to Prepare Hollow Meringues Using a Silicone Mould
+How to Make Hollow Meringues

 The new Terraillon silicone piping bag comes with a variety of exciting tips, easily clipped on to the bag's holder.
 To push the batter or whites in the piping bag, use a patisserie scraper (corne en plastique).
 I used a simple plain tip to pipe out around the moulds.